Graduate Study and Research

 Stephen P. DeWeerth, dean

-John P. Coulter, associate dean for graduate studies and research
+John P. Coulter, associate dean for research and operations

 Graduate study in the P.C.
 Rossin College of Engineering and Applied Science is most often related to the college’s extensive research activity, and graduate students are expected to engage in analytical or experimental research as part of their programs of study.
 This activity involves students in the process of creating new knowledge under the direction of the college’s distinguished faculty and brings them into contact with some of the most modern and advanced experimental techniques.
 Many college research programs are supported by contracts, fellowships, and grants from industry and from federal, state, and local governments.
 This funding not only provides financial support for outstanding students but also allows them to deal with some of the more complex and pressing problems facing our society in the 21st century.